AaronGoldsmith/EmojiVision/README.md

-# Emoji Trainer
+# Emoji Vision

-**Emoji Trainer** is an interactive, browser-based project that demonstrates how computers can learn to classify and recognize emojis by extracting simple visual features, using JavaScript, p5.js, and TensorFlow.js.
+[**Emoji Vision**](https://aarongoldsmith.github.io/EmojiVision/) is an interactive, browser-based project that demonstrates how computers can learn to classify and recognize emojis by extracting simple visual features, using JavaScript, p5.js, and TensorFlow.js.

 ## Features